cazyw/shakespeare-quotes/README.md

 * tweet quotes
 * edit quotes
 * delete quotes
-* pagination when displaying more than 10 quotes (to do)
+* pagination when displaying more than 10 quotes
 * automatically generate a number of quotes (to do)

 This is up and running here: https://shakespeare-sunday.herokuapp.com/

 ## Status

-To do: refactor/review React state handling, add pagination
+To do: refactor/review React state handling

 Also working on a feature that will automatically find a number of quotes based on search terms.
 Complete works are located here: http://shakespeare.mit.edu/index.html.
 At the moment I am searching for quotes in google and manually adding the ones I like.
 The idea with this will be for the app to find quotes that match keywords and I can select which ones to add to my collection.
 Still to work out how to implement this efficiently.